What is Paddle?

 How do I log in to Paddle the first time?

-You will be sent a link to download Paddle, along with a 5-digit PIN (passcode).
-Please use this PIN the first time you use Paddle and then change it to a more memorable PIN when prompted to do so.
+Use the link emailed to you to download Paddle, and use the 5-digit PIN (passcode) provided in this email the first time you log in to Paddle (you can change it to a more memorable PIN when prompted to do so).

 What do I do if I forget my PIN?